Topological spectrum and perfectoid Tate rings: Introduction

 defines a seminorm (respectively, a norm) which induces the topology of $A$ (more generally, one can equip any Huber ring with a natural structure of a seminormed ring, as is explained for Banach rings in \cite{Kedlaya17}, Remark~1.5.4).
 If our Tate ring $A$, with ring of definition $A_{0}$, is a $K$-algebra over some nonarchimedean field $K$ and the inclusion $K \hookrightarrow A$ is continuous, then $A$ carries a natural structure of a seminormed $K$-algebra.
 Indeed, if for every $\gamma \in |K^{\times}|$ we choose $t_{\gamma} \in K$ with $|t_{\gamma}| = \gamma$, then is a $K$-algebra seminorm which induces the topology of $A$.
 Conversely, every seminormed ring with a topologically nilpotent unit is a Tate ring, where can be taken as ring of definition.
 For example, if $A$ is a normed $K$-algebra over some nonarchimedean field $K$, then $A$ is a Tate ring, where we can take any $\varpi \in K^{\times}$ with $|\varpi| < 1$ as topologically nilpotent unit.
 We call an element $f$ in a topological ring $A$ power-bounded if the set of all powers of $f$ is a bounded subset of $A$ and we call a Huber ring $A$ uniform if its subring $A^{\circ}$ consisting of power-bounded elements is bounded.
 If $A$ is a seminormed ring whose underlying topological ring is a Huber ring, then this Huber ring is uniform in the above sense if and only if $A$ is uniform as a seminormed ring in the sense of the preceding paragraph (see, for example, \cite{Kedlaya17}, Exercise~1.5.13).
 We denote by $\widehat{A}$ the completion of a seminormed ring or Huber ring $A$.
 In this paper complete topological rings will always be Hausdorff and the term 'completion' will always refer to the Hausdorff completion of a topological ring.

 \textbf{Acknowledgements.} The author expresses his gratitude to Eva Viehmann for her reading of this manuscript as well as for her encouragement and many helpful discussions on the topics of this work.
 The author is also grateful to Peter Scholze for important comments on a draft version of this paper and, in particular, for his comments with regard to the main results on perfectoid rings.
+Finally, the author would like to thank Tomoki Mihara for suggesting an improvement to the proof of Theorem 2.23 and the anonymous referee for careful reading of the paper and useful remarks.